Belizean Cuisine is influenced by many cultures that form this Central American country. Belize was once called British Honduras.

 A Melange of Cultures

-Now as and independent country it keeps all the customs of the people forming this country, like Mayan, the original ones and African descendents of the slaves brought then by the British colonizers.
+Now as an independent country it keeps all the customs of the people forming this country, like Mayan, the original ones and African descendants of the slaves brought then by the British colonizers.

 Belize Food includes like in any Caribbean or Central American countries rice and beans, cooked and served separately or together.